 Cheapest option: I swear by the quality, no-frills treatments that Massage Envy offers.
 They are affordable, reliable, and franchised across the U.S., including rural areas and the suburbs.

 Illuminage makes the most famous copper pillowcase out there, but a number of new brands are jumping in on the trend.
 Supposedly, having copper oxides woven into the textiles that you sleep on is very healing and restorative to the skin, and yes, there is science to back up these claims.

 Some people claim that copper pillow cases can prevent premature wrinkles, or at least delay their formation.
 The copper woven amongst the thread makes it so that the fabric won’t “pull” or “tug” on your face while you sleep.
 There is also some suggestion that microscopic copper oxides can advance wound healing, which would underscore claims of improved elasticity.

 Like silk, copper pillowcases are also good for keeping hair sleek and shiny.
 So, even if you don’t get a lot of sleep, you can maximize the utility of the sleep that you do get.

 Charlotte’s Web CBD Oil ($149)

 If you’ve made it this far, you’ve probably already heard about CBD oil.
-Many scientists believe that consuming a few drops of cannabinoid oil (an oil derived from the cannabis plant) can significantly improve anxiety symptoms, sleep quality, recovery from athletic pursuits, and pretty much every mental ailment that relates to stress.
+Cannabinoid oil, also known as CBD, is an oil derived from the cannabis plant.
+Scientists believe that a few drops of cannabinoid oil can significantly improve anxiety symptoms.
+It can also help improve sleep quality, expedite recovery from athletic pursuits, and address mental ailments stemming from stress.

 Unlike medical marijuana, which comes with a high, CBD oil does not contain THC (the stuff in marijuana that gets you high).
 As a result, it is much gentler on the system and has little to no side effects.